kinguser981/TWRP-Recovery-Flags/README.md

 # Max brightness to prevent display damage
 TW_MAX_BRIGHTNESS := 255

-# Custom battery readout path, don't use the given path though, it is intended to be used for a full diagnostic.
-TW_CUSTOM_BATTERY_PATH := /sys/class/power_supply/battery/batt_attr_text

 # CPU temp sysfs path, if it is zero all the time.
 TW_CUSTOM_CPU_TEMP_PATH := true